In this article, I'm going to show you how to capture amazing Sunset photos.

 Find out the Sunset direction and time

 On the Planner, swipe the top panels above the map to Panel 4.
 It's telling you that on January 25, 2020 the Sun sets at 05:54 pm according to the Red Pin position.

-Once you have selected the date (01/25/2020), you can see on the map the Sun and the Sunset directions:
+You can see on the map the Sun and the Sunset directions: